aryaaa324/Leetcode/README.md

 # Leetcode
-This repository contains all the leetcode must solve problems.
+This repository contains all the leetcode must solve problems

-## HOW TO APPROACH A PROBLEM?
+# HOW TO APPROACH A PROBLEM?

 ## ✅ 1.
 Understand the Problem First